KamilPiekutowski/Synth/README.md

 # Synth

 This is digital implementation of a Synthesizer.
-Program uses SFML for graphics and audio.
+Program uses SFML for graphics and ALSA library for audio.

 ###IDE

 Code::Blocks

 ###Libraries
 SFML
+ALSA

 ###In Progress

--fully blown ADSR envelope.
+-simulation of decay
+-3 voice sound (adding 3 voices together that yields a chord)

 ###TODO